 Our primary mission at the U.S. Department of Agriculture Farm Service Agency is to assist Montana farmers and ranchers secure the greatest possible benefit from programs administered by FSA such as farm loans, commodity price support, disaster relief, conservation, or other available resources.
 The hard-working men and women of Montana’s 50 FSA offices are at the forefront of our efforts and remain the primary contact for program participation.
 We encourage you to speak with the staff at your local FSA office on how we can be of service.
-Our user friendly web site can help you learn more about FSA programs and services and help you locate your local FSA Service Center.
+Our user friendly web site features the monthly newsletter and upcoming program deadlines, can help you learn more about FSA programs and services and help you locate your local FSA Service Center.

 State Executive Director

 P.O.
 Box 670

 In the Spotlight

 Farm Service Agency County Committee Elections Launch June 15

 The nomination period for USDA Farm Service Agency (FSA) County Committees runs June 15 through Aug.
 1, 2018, and elections will take place starting in November.

 County committees are unique to FSA and serve as a direct link between agricultural communities across the country and USDA.
 FSA’s been across the country interviewing current committee members to spotlight their involvement in their county.
 Read what they have to say and check back each week.